Minimally Invasive Genicular Artery Embolization for Effective Knee Pain Relief

 Benefits of GAE for Knee Pain

-3. Very little to no risk for anesthesia-related complications such as heart attacks and strokes during the procedure
+3. Minimal to no risk of anesthesia-related complications such as heart attacks or strokes

 Recovery from a GAE Procedure